Our guide to common pet insurance terms and cover options

 A restriction on your insurance cover that sets out the circumstances in which your insurer won’t pay a claim.
 It could be a particular medical condition that your insurance doesn’t cover or a requirement that you have to meet such as microchipping your dog.
 If you do not microchip your dog your cover may be affected when claiming for loss through theft or straying.

 This is a benefit that can provide cover when you’re abroad with your pet for things like overseas vet fees, quarantine costs and replacing lost pet travel documents.
 It can also help with additional accommodation bills if you miss your return trip home because your pet goes missing or needs emergency treatment.
+This cover isn’t included with our rabbit insurance.

 Any physical disease, sickness, abnormality, infection or body part failure suffered by your pet that’s not due to an accidental injury.